-2. Introduction and Context
+1. Introduction and Context

-2.1 State of Housing
+3.1 State of Housing

-Queensland is facing a housing crisis with over 50,000 people on the state's social housing register and communities throughout the State experiencing very low rental vacancies.
-Neither the Commonwealth nor State Governments are going to be able to redress this problem in a brief time frame or without significant investment.
+Queensland is facing a housing crisis with over 46,000 people on the state's social housing register and communities throughout the State experiencing very low rental vacancies.
+While the Queensland government recently held a housing summit, neither the Commonwealth nor State governments are going to be able to redress this problem in a brief time frame or without significant investment.